-3.7 Behavior of HSMIS
+Behavior of HSMIS

-An example of how HSMIS works is given in Figure 10, in which the description is partially simplified because of space limitation, i.e., the description of teaching material is not correct in the strict sense (for example, the first argument of grow is omitted).
-An example of the modeling process for a student knowledge contradiction is shown in Section 4.
+An example of how HSMIS works is given in Figure 10, in which the description is partially simplified because of space limitation; that is, the description of teaching material is not correct in the strict sense (e.g., the first argument of grow is omitted).
+An example of the modeling process for a student knowledge contradiction is shown in the next section.

-In order to realize the above behavior of HSMIS, at least two kinds of knowledge are required.
+In order to realize the behavior of HSMIS, at least two kinds of knowledge are required.
 One is the knowledge for refinement graph generation.
-In the above example, for example, the following knowledge is used for generating three clauses C1, C2 and C3.
+In the above example, for example, the following knowledge is used for generating three clauses C1, C2, and C3.